parindya356/Parindya356.github.io/README.md

 ---

 # 👩‍🔬 Thyagi Parindya
-Biotechnology Student | Aspiring Genetic Engineer | Innovator
+Biotechnology Student | Aspiring creative thinker | Innovator

 ![Profile Photo](profile pic.jpg){:style="border-radius:50%;max-width:150px;"}

 ---

 ## 🌟 About Me
- I'm Thtagi Parindya, a driven and enthusiastic biotechnology student with a passion for genetic engineering, molecular biology, microbiology, biopharmaceuticals, and plant tissue culture.
+ I'm Thyagi Parindya, a driven and enthusiastic biotechnology student with a passion for genetic engineering, molecular biology, microbiology, biopharmaceuticals, and plant tissue culture.
 I'm excited to apply my knowledge and skills to contribute to innovative solutions in the biotechnology industry.
 I'm a proactive individual who thrives on facing challenges and finding groundbreaking solutions.

 ---